foo-dogsquared/freebies-hunt-api/src/list.md

 ## Web Browsers
 ### Includes various browsers for you to choose. | web-browsers | #81e979
 - [Brave](https://brave.com/) | A free and open source Chromium-based (similar to the roots of Google Chrome browser) browser that focuses on privacy and security.
 You can find its repo [over here](https://github.com/brave/brave-browser) along with the links of its mobile version of the app.
+- [Chromium](https://chromium.org/) | An open-source browser initiated by Google.
 - [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/all/) | **(My choice of web browser in development.
-Though, it doesn't mean it's the only dev browser I use.)** | A developer-oriented version of Firefox web browser made by Mozilla Foundations allowing you to explore the upcoming production features.
+Though, it doesn't mean it's the only dev browser I use.)** A developer-oriented version of Firefox web browser made by Mozilla Foundations allowing you to explore the upcoming production features.
-- [Firefox](https://www.mozilla.org/en-US/firefox/all/) | **(My choice of web browser from desktop to mobile.)** A free web browser made by [Mozilla Foundations](https://foundation.mozilla.org/) and one of the major web browsers as well.
+- [Firefox](https://www.mozilla.org/en-US/firefox/all/) | **(My choice of web browser from desktop to mobile.)** A free and open source web browser made by [Mozilla Foundations](https://foundation.mozilla.org/) and one of the major web browsers as well.
 - [Google Chrome Beta](https://www.google.com/chrome/browser/beta.html) | It's the developer version of the Google browser for you to test its upcoming official release features.
-- [Google Chrome](https://www.google.com/intl/en/chrome/) | It's one of the major browsers in the web development field.
+- [Google Chrome](https://www.google.com/intl/en/chrome/) | A free web browser created by Google based on their Chromium project.
+It's one of the major browsers in the web development field.
 Also has the biggest market so I have to include it here.

 ## Communication
 ### Tools for communication and potentially finding a community. | communication | #2b9eb3